rajintechworld/Nginx-deployment-gcp-terraform/README.md

 # Nginx-deployment-gcp-terraform

-## Deploying an Nginx container on GCP GKE using Terraform and GitHub Actions
+## Deploying an Nginx container on GCP GKE using Terraform and GitHub Actions.

 - This setup will:
    -- Use Terraform to provision an GKE cluster.